-Some of our very favourite recent real weddings (and you know we get through our fair share of those here at Brides Up North HQ!) all had one thing in common – the venue.
+Some of our very favourite recent real weddings and styled shoots like this one here (and you know we get through our fair share of those here at Brides Up North HQ!) all had one thing in common – the venue.
 Saltmarshe Hall was a name that kept cropping up again and again in our most stylish celebrations, so we just had to find out more.
 One thing led to another – as these things often do – and that curiosity was the start of a (VERY) beautiful friendship!

-We are delighted to present an intimate Luxury Wedding Fair at Saltmarshe Hall this coming Sunday 2nd October 2016, to showcase the venue and a truly handpicked selection of the area’s most fabulous wedding suppliers.
-As those of us sporting a sparkler on our ring finger know all too well, the best things come in smaller packages.
-This isn’t one of our biggest events, but it is one of our best.
+Now a permanent fixture in our diary, we are delighted to present another Brides Up North Bespoke Luxury Wedding Fair at Saltmarshe Hall on Sunday 7th October 2018, to showcase the venue and a truly handpicked selection of the area’s most fabulous wedding suppliers.
+As wedding inspiration goes, this event is one of our best!

-This event is pure luxury, an open doors, friendly soiree, to show you exactly why Saltmarshe (and our chosen supplier team of up to 20) is so very special.
-If you are on a venue hunt, or are simply looking to finalise the last wedding details with the very best industry bods available in a relaxed and stunning, no pressure environment, then you must put Sunday in your diary.
+This event is pure luxury, an open doors, friendly soiree, to show you exactly why Saltmarshe (and our chosen supplier team) is so very special.
+If you are on a venue hunt, or are simply looking to finalise the last wedding details with the very best industry creatives available in a relaxed and stunning, no pressure environment, then you must put this date in your diary.

-We’ll be showing off our most fabulous find yet – East Yorkshire’s most romantic wedding venue – between 12pm and 4pm on Sunday 2nd October, and as with the vast majority of our events, entry is FREE.
+We’ll be showing off our most fabulous find yet – East Yorkshire’s most romantic wedding venue – between 12pm and 3pm on Sunday 7th October, and as with all of our events, entry is FREE.

 A restored Georgian Grade II listed Hall with a dash of style and elegance combining both traditional and contemporary charm and set in 17 acres of stunning parkland, Saltmarshe Hall is a truly unique place to say I do.
 The Saltmarshe ethos is to listen to what you want; and we love that they don’t enforce any off the shelf packages, rather letting their couples’ creative input flourish.